When and how to apply for Student Finance

 When do I apply?

-To try and ensure that you are paid the first instalment of your Student Finance at the start of the academic year, you should apply (and provide any additional documentation or information required by SFE) by:
+To try and ensure that you are paid the first instalment of your Student Finance at the start of the academic year, new students should apply (and provide any additional documentation or information required by SFE) by 22 May 2020.

 You do not need to have a confirmed place on a course before you apply.
 If you later change your choice of course or university, you can notify SFE through your online account before starting the course.